keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * Errors need to be logged.
 * Metrics need to be gathered.

-How might complexity appear in code?
+How might this complexity be handled in code?

-* When a program starts, it may be read configuration from the environment, database, or files.
-Configuration may also be a continuous process at runtime.
+* When a program starts, it may read configuration from the environment, a database, or files.
+Configuration may also be a continuous process at runtime, which may affect the entire architecture of the program.
 * Feature flags and ramps need to be queried in real-time.
-Error handling modes must be provided in the event that a query fails.
+Error handling modes must be provided in the event that a behavior-modifying query fails.
-* Database queries are surrounded by exception handling and recovery.
+* Database queries are surrounded by code handling exceptions and recovering from errors.
+Some languages encourage a hands-off approach to exception handling, leaving a minefield of potential errors.
-* API calls require asynchronous IO.
+* API calls require async IO in order to be performant.
+Async IO "infects" entire codebases requiring its capability.
-* External API calls can fail for many reasons.
-Different types of failures may dictate aborting the current operation or retrying it.
+* External API calls can fail for any reason.
+Different types of failures may dictate aborting the associated operation or retrying it.
+As in database queries, exception handling may be deferred to the minefield.
 * API responses are validated and transformed into domain objects.
-Sometimes the responses are an unexpected format.
+Sometimes the responses returned are in an unexpected format, requiring meticulous validation logic and recovery from malformed responses.
-* Logging libraries are used to track errors, and might require file system or network access.
+* Logging libraries are used to report errors and might require file system or network access.
+Logging may necessitate async IO itself so that the program remains performant.
-* Metrics libraries are used and require network access.
+* Metrics libraries may be used and require network access, possibly also async IO.

-These complexities can be described in terms of effects.
+These complexities can be characterized in terms of **effects**.
 Each of the following effects center on some dimension of nondeterminism:

-* **Time and Async**: API calls and network
+* **Time and Async** as in asynchronous operations against disk access and network boundaries, such as API calls, database queries, or streaming from files
-* **IO**: File and network
+* **IO** as in synchronous operations against disk access and network boundaries
-* **Presence**: Expected outputs may not exist
+* **Presence** as some functions may not produce anything for some inputs
-* **Length**: Database queries
+* **Length** as database queries return zero or many rows, streaming data over the network implies infinitely many of "something", and long-running programs act as consumers of an infinite input
-* **Correct**: Input sanitization and validation
+* **Correctness** requiring sanitizing and validating program inputs or permissively-structured outputs from applied functions or network calls
-* **Implicit input**: Configuration, feature flags and ramps
+* **Implicit input** in the form of configuration, feature flags and ramps, or other inputs that aren't themselves explicitly provided as part of an API boundary or client interaction
-* **Implicit output**: Logging and metrics
+* **Implicit output** in the form of logging and metrics, as well as exceptions and other faults
-* **State**: Change over time
+* **State** representing change over time and how it propagates across a program's architecture

 The actual list of effects is innumerable, but these ones are common.